pombreda/pgreloaded/doc/modules/sdl.rst

 functions of the SDL2 library to be accessible from Python code.

-A detailled documentation about the behaviour of the different functions can found within the SDL2 documentation.
+A detailled documentation about the behaviour of the different functions can found within the `SDL2 documentation <http://wiki.libsdl.org/moin.cgi/CategoryAPI>`_.
 The API documentation of :mod:`pygame2.sdl` will focus on a brief description and outlines noteworthy specialities or - where necessary - differences for Python.

 Submodules